OxyNotOp/ReptileinteractiveCursor/README.md

 ## 🦎 Reptile Interactive Cursor

-An interactive reptile-style animated cursor built using HTML, CSS, and JavaScript.
+An interactive reptile-style animated cursor built using HTML and JavaScript.

 <br>